boujuan/optuna-dashboard-hitl-pruner/README.md

 ## Human-in-the-Loop Monitoring

-Once the Optuna Dashboard and the Human Trial Monitor are running:
+Once the Optuna Dashboard and the Human Trial Monitor are running, you have two ways to prune or fail trials:

+### Method 1: Manual Note Editing (Traditional)

 1. Open the Optuna Dashboard in your browser (usually `http://localhost:8080`).
 2. Navigate to the study and trial you wish to modify.